Reddy Kilowatt: Legacy

 In late 1998, Northern States Power Company (NSP), based in Minneapolis, agreed to purchase RCI and its trademarks from parent Collins Capital Corporation, now headed by Ashton Collins' son, Ash Collins Jr. NSP's CEO Jim Howard promised that Reddy would continue to be a strong ambassador for the company's electric operations together with a new companion, Reddy Flame, representing its natural gas division.
 Less than two years later, in August 2000, NSP merged with New Century Energies, Inc. to form Xcel Energy Inc.

 As of 2024, few utilities are known to use Reddy Kilowatt under licence from Xcel Energy.
 One that continues to depict Reddy in its logo is Barbados Light and Power Company Limited (BLP) of Saint Michael, Barbados.
 For its centennial in 2011, BLP featured Reddy in a short animated film, Electricity and You.

+Springdale Jr-Sr High School, in Springdale, PA, uses Reddy Kilowatt as their official school mascot.
+Springdale, which was home to a power generation facility until recently, has incorporated an "electrical theme" into their culture.
+This includes Reddy Kilowatt mascot, "Dynamos" for athletic team names, and lightning bolts in their various logos.
+Reddy Kilowatt, the mascot, celebrated its 100th birthday at Springdale Jr-Sr High School in March, 2026.

-Elsewhere, some Reddy Kilowatt artifacts remain in the public eye:
+Several Reddy Kilowatt artifacts remain in the public eye elsewhere.

 In Mount Pearl, Newfoundland and Labrador, Canada, a credit union originally formed to represent employees of a former licensee continues to bear Reddy Kilowatt's name.

 Alabama Power Company, where Reddy originated in 1926, restored an historic neon sign including an early version of Reddy on its building in Attalla, Alabama.

+In Ecuador, Reddy has been the mascot for Club Sport Emelec since 1929.

 In Sioux City, Iowa, the SiouxLandmark preservation society restored a large neon Reddy which had greeted visitors to Sioux City for almost 40 years.
 The sign is on display in the Iowa State University Design West Studio building, a former power plant.

 In York, Pennsylvania, the York County History Center restored an 18-foot Reddy Kilowatt sign which had been located at a nearby hydroelectric plant.
 The sign is displayed at the History Center's Agricultural and Industrial Museum.

 In 2015, the southern Alberta community of Bighorn restored a Reddy Kilowatt image in inlaid linoleum which had been part of a floor at a former Calgary Power staff house for more than 50 years.
 Restored with the help of flooring manufacturer Armstrong World Industries, the 1.6 square metre image is now on display at the municipality's offices in Exshaw, Alberta.

 The trade in Reddy Kilowatt collectibles and memorabilia, from signs to trinkets, remains popular in antique marketplaces and online auction sites.
 Because of the volume of such material produced by RKI and its licensees, prices for most items are modest, although some rare and unique pieces can command large amounts.